“PAN is expert at bringing collective voices together for the purposes of education, empowerment and advocacy.” (PAN Member & Stakeholder Survey)

-We offer opportunities to explore best and promising practices in HIV and HCV health, social programs and policies, mental health, substance use and other factors that affect health outcomes.
+We offer opportunities to explore best and promising practices in HIV and hepatitis C health, social programs and policies, mental health, substance use and other factors that affect health outcomes.
 Training is developed with public health evidence and community and regional input to prioritize training needs.

 For presentations, reports and discussion from past training events, see Training, Conference and Webinar Resources